Microsoft/azure-docs.cs-cz/articles/cosmos-db/sql-query-sin.md

 ## <a name="remarks"></a>Poznámky

-Tato systémová funkce nebude index využívat.
+Tato systémová funkce nebude využívat index.

 ## <a name="next-steps"></a>Další kroky